 It’s no longer considered bad for sleep to exercise at night time.
 There is no substantial evidence to show that those who exercise early in the day sleep better than those who exercise at night.
 However, there is evidence that suggests people who exercise at any time of the day fall asleep better than those who don’t exercise at all.
 It’s not rocket science – if you have insomnia, exercise your body until it’s tired.
 Sleep will come soon after.

 Try a new pillow

 Neck pain can keep a person awake at night.
 And a poorly supported neck and head can block a sleeper’s airways and encourage snoring.
-Falling asleep again after waking up because of snoring is a nightmare!
+Falling asleep again after waking up because of snoring is a nightmare.
 So why not check out the latest developments in pillow technology and invest in one that’s perfect for your body type and comfort preferences?

 Melatonin is a hormone that is made by the pineal gland in the brain.
 It works by getting your body ready for sleep and is triggered by your body clock.
-Humans can interrupt their circadian rhythms with irregular sleep patterns and other behaviors.
+Humans can interrupt their circadian rhythms with irregular sleep patterns and other behaviours.
 Melatonin is available over the counter in pill form and can be helpful in reestablishing a healthy sleep pattern.
 Don’t overdo it though!
 The idea is to allow the body’s melatonin to do its job, so taking too much of the pill form can be a cause of insomnia.

-Insomnia is curable with healthy behaviors
+Insomnia is curable with healthy behaviours

 - On November 8, 2017